Most times when traveling for work, we get caught up in flying in and out as soon as possible to get back home to family and back to the work grind.

 In downtown Plano, dine at one of the many restaurants ranging from wood-fired pizza and Mexican to sushi and barbecue.
 Here’s a complete list of restaurants to dine at in the Downtown Plano Arts District.

 One thing is for sure when it comes to Plano, there are endless shopping options.
 Dallas may be known as one of the top shopping destinations in the U.S., but just 20 miles north, you can continue the one-of-a-kind shopping adventure in Plano with over 26 million square feet of retail space!

-At Legacy West shop for stylish home décor items at West Elm and Frontgate; and women and men’s high-end apparel at Bonobos, Fabletics, J.Crew, Johnny Wass, Tommy Bahama, Peter Miller, Planet Blue, Pockets, and Suitsupply.
+At Legacy West shop for stylish home décor items at West Elm and Frontgate; and women and men’s high-end apparel at Bonobos, Fabletics, J.Crew, Johnny Wass, Tommy Bahama, Peter Millar, Pockets, and Suitsupply.

 The Shops at Legacy features unique boutiques among popular stores like Apricot Lane, Francesca’s, Kendra Scott, Scout & Molly’s Boutique and Urban Outfitters.

 The Shops at Willow Bend offers visitors a unique blend of Texas-style ambiance and world-class shopping.
 The center is anchored by Dillard’s, Macy’s and Neiman Marcus and also has stores like Coach, H&M, G by Guess, Banana Republic, American Eagle, Swarovski, Sephora, Restoration Hardware, Z Gallerie and Crate & Barrel.

 The Downtown Plano Arts District also has several cute boutiques along with brick-lined streets, including Shinola.

 Unwind in the Great Outdoors